-- Render layers (Early Access): Composure, Unreal Engine’s built-in compositing module, now offers a user interface that enables you to easily organize objects into separate render layers, for downstream treatment in a package such as Photoshop.
+- Render layers (Beta): Composure, Unreal Engine’s built-in compositing module, now offers a user interface that enables you to easily organize objects into separate render layers, for downstream treatment in a package such as Photoshop.

 - nDisplay improvements: nDisplay support has been improved, with the ability to render different viewports to multiple displays from a single instance of Unreal Engine, making the creation of immersive environments more efficient.